 - Splashfind – top 100 UK specialist job sites

-Look on the online phone book under ‘recruitment consultants’ or at Agency Central or Recruitment Search.
+Look on the online phone book under ‘recruitment consultants’ or at Agency Central.
+You can also check out Expatica’s recruitment agency listings in our directory.

 Have a look at company websites for available vacancies and also for information you can use in making a speculative application.
 You can find out background information about the company and its rivals, as well as the name of the right person to contact if you’re making a direct approach.